 The OTO Technical Committee is charged with recommending all Federal Functional Classification Changes to the OTO Board of Directors.
-The recommendation of OTO is forwarded to the Federal Highway Administration for consideration.
+The recommendation of OTO Board of Directors is forwarded to the Federal Highway Administration for consideration.

 The City of Willard is requesting to change the federal classification of Farm Road 103/Hunt Road from local to collector from EE (Division) to US 160.
+By classifying a roadway as a collector or above, it is eligible for federal highway funding.